pyTooling/pyTooling/doc/index.rst

 pyTooling Documentation
 #######################

-**pyTooling** is a powerful collection of arbitrary useful abstract data models, classes, decorators, meta-classes and exceptions.
-It also provides lots of helper functions e.g. to ease the handling of package descriptions.
+**pyTooling** is a powerful collection of arbitrary useful abstract data models, missing classes, decorators, a new performance boosting meta-class and enhanced exceptions.
+It also provides lots of helper functions e.g. to ease the handling of package descriptions or to unify multiple existing APIs into a single API.

-It's useful for **any** Python-base project independent if it's a library, framework or CLI tool.
+It's useful - if not even essential - for **any** Python-base project independent if it's a library, framework, CLI tool or just a "script".

 Introduction